Zero paid placements. No brand can pay to rank higher on Simscanner.

 • Regulator: the Hellenic Telecommunications and Post Commission (EETT) oversees telecoms in Greece.
 Source: Wikipedia, Telecommunications in Greece, retrieved 30 May 2026.

 • Travel eSIM: onboarding set by the brand.
-Per-brand KYC steps for Greece pending verification.
+Per-brand KYC is generally not required for travel eSIM activation here.

 Region context